a nobleman

 The Mórocz family were consistently loyal to the Habsburg monarchs.

-The Mórocz family was split to two branch: Mórocz de Beketfalva (the prestigue branch), Mórocz de Nagyabony (the medieval branch)
+The Mórocz family was divided into two branches: Mórocz de Beketfalva (younger but prestigious branch) Mórocz de Nagyabony (older but original branch)

 Antonius and his father Petrus received a coat of arms and title from Maximilián II. in 1572 for faithful service.
 Since 1578 they have been the owners of a property in Beketfalva and the full surname of the family became Mórocz de Beketfalva.
 Beketfalva being a small village east of Bratislava (Hungarian: Pozsony, German: Pressburg), now capital of Slovakia.
 Antonius's wife was Anna Bessenyei de Galántha, the sister of Ilona Bessenyei de Galántha, the wife of Benedict Zerhas de Zerhashaz.